Shizhuo’s Stunning Bamboo Forests, Tea Farms, Sunsets, and Hikes

 Workers picking tea on a misty day in Shizhuo

-While the tea grown in Shizhuo is typically called Alishan High Mountain Tea, named after the famous mountain resort, Shizhuo is not in Alishan National Forest Recreation Area.
+While the tea grown in Shizhuo is typically called Alishan High Mountain Tea (and the coffee is named Alishan coffee), after the famous mountain resort, Shizhuo is not actually in Alishan National Forest Recreation Area.

 You could say that Shizhuo is in the general Alishan region, and some guesthouses in Shizhuo area even put “Alishan” in their name to entice visitors.
 As a result, some travelers even make the mistake of booking a room in Shizhuo, thinking that it’s in Alishan!